Is therapy right for me?

 • A waste of time "just talking" (Dialogue is a doorway to discovery and healing)

 You'll find a comfortable, supportive, and non-threatening atmosphere.
 You won't be "shoe-horned" into a program or made to complete a generic curriculum.
 Everything I do will be tailored to address those things of importance to you.

 • We will discuss the primary issues you're wrestling with

 • We will likely schedule to meet on a weekly basis for about 50 minutes.
 We may meet together for a series of weeks or months depending on the nature of what we are addressing.

-• Occasionally I may ask you to do something outside of therapy, such as read a book or keep records of particular behaviors
+• Occasionally I may ask you to do something outside of therapy, such as read a book, to pay attention to feelings, sensations or responses or to keep records of particular behaviors

 • You will want to reflect on what we have talked about and look for ways to apply it in your life during the week.

 • You will need to take an active role in using what you learn

 Here are some things you can expect from me: